jschwindt/react-use-search-params-state/README.md

 # react-use-search-params-state

-React package to use URL search params as state.
-It has the same API as `useState`.
+React hook to use URL search params as state.
+It has the same API as `useState` and works with `react-router-dom-v6`.

 ## Install